bensoon-mavericks/simple-weather-app/README.md

 ---

+## Testing

+- `npm run test`

+You can run this command to run the tests.
+Currently there is only the test for the Home page, but more tests should be covered for the other components as well.

+___

 ## Tasks

 ### 1. Something is wrong with the "Now" page and there have been user reports that the weather information does not appear.
 Investigate and rectify the problem.